Py-xxx/DecklingAir/README.md

 **"Audio features unavailable"** — ReccoBeats was momentarily unreachable; it retries and caches.
 Harmless and transient.

 **Queue stops after one song / feels generic** — confirm the **Auto** pill on the Queue card is on (Smart Queue enabled).

+**"Add to playlist" / Favorites fails with a 403** — this is Spotify's own API migration, not a config problem.
+Spotify periodically moves endpoints for apps in "Development Mode" (most recently `/playlists/{id}/tracks` → `/playlists/{id}/items`); DecklingAir tracks these but a very old checkout may predate a fix. `git pull`, `npm install`, `pm2 restart vm-control`, and try again.

+**Nothing Spotify-related works / no Spotify network activity at all** — check **Settings → Spotify → Enable Spotify features** isn't switched off.
+That toggle intentionally halts all Spotify/ReccoBeats/Last.fm traffic until you turn it back on.

 **VoiceMeeter shows "Offline"** — make sure VoiceMeeter is open *before* the bridge, the bridge's `config.json` points at the right Pi IP/port, and the bridge tray icon is present.
 Check both the Pi (`pm2 logs`) and the bridge console.